anywaythanks/SwingTools/README.md

 > interfaces package - a package with all used interfaces.

 ## Installation
-You can use both GitHub releases and build systems.
+You can use both GitHub releases or build systems.

 Maven:
 ``` xml